The next loop we will explore is the while loop. This type of

 code to wrap the functionality that adds a random number of beans

-into a new function named add_beans
+into a new function named add_beans.
+Additionally,

 we've introduced an if statement paired with a continue